GildedSound/Quadify/README.md

 – Switching between AirPlay apps on the controlling device is seamless.

-– Disconnecting device takes you to a stripped back layout, with “Info Not Available” displayed.
+– Disconnecting device takes you to a stripped back layout, with “No Info Available” displayed.
 User can either: use Volumio UI to change modes, or long press the button to go back to clock.
 Mode switching from here should be normal.

 ## AIRPLAY APPEARANCE: